NotifiUs/apm/Readme.md

     PS C:\> Get-Module apm
     PS C:\> Remove-Module apm

 In this scenario, the module is only available in the current shell's session.
+You can copy the `apm` folder to a location within $Env:PSModulePath for auto-discovery.

-## Copy/paste install command (beta)
+## Automated install script (beta)

 Taking the cue from [Chocolatey.org](https://chocolatey.org), we're testing a one-line install script.